dillonkearns/elm-pages/examples/docs/content/blog/introducing-v2.md

 - It gives you the building block to add any DataSource you need, like calling shell scripts for example
 - If you throw an error, you get a nice error message when you run `elm-pages build` and in your dev server
 - You can leverage a huge ecosystem of tools, including ones with native dependencies, in the NPM ecosystem - for example, you could use `sharp` to get an image's width/height from your filesystem
-- You can shave off computation and data from the final site so user's get a snappier experience - one of the core principles of JAMstack.
+- You can shave off computation and data from the final site so users get a snappier experience - one of the core principles of JAMstack.
 For example, I like using `shiki` to pull in all the syntax highlighting grammars from VS Code at build time, and distilling it down to the tokenized output that has already been parsed by the time the browser loads it (pulling in every VS Code language grammar to your bundle would not be viable!)

 ## Developer Experience